maths/moodle-qtype_stack/doc/en/Topics/Matching.md

 ```
 sans: match_decode(ans1, true);
 ```
-At this point the author may choose to assess by comparing `sans` and `ans` as they see fit.
+At this point the author may choose to assess by comparing `sans` and `ta` as they see fit.
-Since we have fixed the order of both dimensions, there is only one correct answer which is given by `ans`.
+Since we have fixed the order of both dimensions, there is only one correct answer which is given by `ta`.
-Hence we have a basic PRT which tests only algebraic equivalence between `sans` and `ans`.
+Hence we have a basic PRT which tests only algebraic equivalence between `sans` and `ta`.
 As always, turn the node to `Quiet: Yes`, otherwise the student will see unhelpful code if they the answer wrong.

 ## Example 4 : Using images